dezhidki/litteri/README.md

 To start, install npm/pnpm, clone, `npm i` and `npm run dev`.

-TODO: Host on Vercel as a webapp.
+You can also use web version (all your videos/audios and subtitles are stored locally, not on a server): https://litteri.deni.sh

 ## Quick use